ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 encodeGifImageWithPalette :: Image Pixel8 -> Palette -> Either String ByteString
 ~~~

-Luckily, however, I was able to eventually find a function `encodeColorReducedGifImage` which would encode RGB images into the GIF format by handling the generation of the color pallete.[^gif-encode]
+Luckily, however, I was able to eventually find a function `encodeColorReducedGifImage` which would encode RGB images into the GIF format by handling the generation of the color palette.[^gif-encode]

-## Executable
-Once I had gotten the main functionality of the library working, I decided to make a simple executable

 ## Testing
 To handle testing the library, I decided to use hspec.
 This is mostly because it is the Haskell testing library that I am most familiar with.[^hspec-choice]

 Testing the library was a fairly straightforward process for the most part.
 Though the main issue I ran into was dealing with test data.
-I wanted to have the expected output data to be hardcoded, and not generated, so that the tests would be more stable, however this would lead to overly verbose tests.
+I wanted to have the expected output data to be hard-coded, and not generated, so that the tests would be more stable, however this would lead to overly verbose tests.

 For example, when testing the `colorFromSeed` function I would need to provide an input seed and the expected output color.
 However, the seed definitions were some what lengthy and not very expressive.